-Miller, an Ind.
-Republican-Democrat, was the representative for Missouri's 5th congressional district from 1855 to 1857.
+Miller was the representative for Missouri’s 5th congressional district and was an Ind.
+Republican-Democrat.
+He served from 1855 to 1857.

 From Dec 1851 to Aug 1856, Miller missed 609 of 1,296 roll call votes, which is 47.0%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Aug 1856.
 The chart below reports missed votes over time.

 |Dec 1854-Mar 1855||155||139||89.7%||97th|